Dhanush-Raj1/Data-Science-Salary-Project/README.md

    - Trained multiple machine learning algorithms and evaluated them using cross-validation and GridSearch.
    - **Integrated MLflow to track experiments, metrics, hyperparameters, and model artifacts automatically.**
    - Deployed the best-performing model as a Flask API.
+   - Successfully hosted the web app on **Render** for continuous availability